GSA/baselinealignment/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Request TC/TF Issue template
-about: Describe this issue template's purpose here.
+about: This information is needed to request test cases/test files be developed for the ICT Testin Baseline Alignment
 title: ''
-labels: ''
+labels: 'test case/test file'
 assignees: ''

 ---